François Asselineau: Political views

 François Asselineau's 'souverainiste' platform has two main targets, the European Union and the United States.
 He insists that France should leave the Eurozone, the European Union, and NATO.
 According to Asselineau, the EU and NATO "as seen from Washington...are the political and military side of the same coin, that of the enthrallment of the European continent to their 'buffer zone' so as to surround and contain the Russian continental power".
 He says the process leading to European unification was launched solely upon orders from the American government.

 Asselineau denies he is a "eurosceptic", preferring to call himself a "euro-atheist".
 He said on the French TV program On n'est pas couché that he opposes military intervention in Syria and Iraq.

 Asselineau claims the 1944 Conseil national de la Résistance as the source of inspiration for his presidential program in 2012, including "re-nationalisations" and "quality public services".
 Asselineau does not say what should be done about "the major national issues such as nuclear power in France, the French debt crisis or the decisions to be made about immigration, [which] should be addressed through referendums", "once France has left the European Union".

 Asselineau opposes French COVID-19 immunity passports.
 In July 2021, Asselineau tested positive for the disease and advocated the use of Ivermectin as treatment.

 Controversies

-Accusations of sexual harassement
+Accusations of sexual harassment

-In May 2020, Asselineau's former driver and press secretary filed a complaint against him for sexual harassement and sexual assault.
-Another complaint is filed by another former collaborator against Asselineau for psychological and sexual harassement.
+In May 2020, Asselineau's former driver and press secretary filed a complaint against him for sexual harassment and sexual assault.
+Another complaint is filed by another former collaborator against Asselineau for psychological and sexual harassment.

-Since 5 February 2021, Asselineau has been under investigation and placed under judicial supervision for the alleged sexual assault, sexual and moral harassement of two of his former collaborators.
+Since 5 February 2021, Asselineau has been under investigation and placed under judicial supervision for the alleged sexual assault, sexual and moral harassment of two of his former collaborators.
 He has denied all the allegations made against him.